BS 1978 Biology, University of the South – Sewanee

 He received his B.S. in Biology from the University of the South in 1978, and his Ph.D. in Philosophy from Georgetown University in 1985.
 He has taught medical ethics and the philosophy of science on the faculties of the medical schools of the University of California, San Francisco Penn State University, and Case Western Reserve University .
 From 1990 to 1994, he served as the first Chief of the Ethical, Legal and Social Implications Branch of the National Center for Human Genome Research at the U.S. National Institutes of Health, and from 2005-2010 he directed the Center for Genetic Research Ethics and Law at CWRU, an NIH supported “Center of Excellence in Ethical, Legal and Social Implications Research”.
 From 2010-2020 he served as the Director of the UNC Center for Bioethics, and continues to be a Core Faculty member of that Center.

 Dr. Juengst’s research interests and publications have focused on the conceptual and ethical issues raised by new advances in human genetics and biotechnology.
 Since 1997 he has been the principal investigator of a series of N.I.H. funded research projects examining the ethical and social policy issues that will be raised by the availability of genetic and genomic technologies.
-His current R01 project examines ethical and social implications of “Personalized Genomic Medicine”as a paradigm for health care.
+His current R01 project examines the ethical and policy challenges involved in translating human genome editing research into clinical practice.